Course Descriptions 2026-2027

 ½ year, 2nd semester.
 Grades 9-12.
 Fulfills Biblical Worldview graduation requirement.

-Instructor: Tim Drumm | Thursdays 10:00-11:55 AM
+Instructor: Tim Drumm | Tuesdays 1-2:45PM

-The study of the biblical worldview focuses on its foundation; interpretation; teaching about God, Christ, sin, and salvation; and application to current ethical issues.
-Students learn the definition of biblical worldview and understand its distinctiveness from other world religions and philosophies and will be able to rightly interpret God’s Word and apply it to everyday ethical issues.
+The study of the Biblical worldview focuses on its foundation; interpretation; teaching about God, Christ, sin, and salvation; and application to current ethical issues.
+Students learn the definition of Biblical worldview and understand its distinctiveness from other world religions and philosophies and will be able to rightly interpret God’s Word and apply it to everyday ethical issues.
 They also become equipped to defend this worldview.
 In the process, students are humbled before a majestic God who, in love and grace, has revealed Himself as Savior.

 Biblical Conflict Resolution